Blogs

 Is a conveyancing solicitor more expensive than a conveyancer?

 Conveyancing solicitors’ fees for buying a house can be more expensive than those of a licensed conveyancer, but it depends on the firm.
 It is also often the case that a licensed conveyancer will work within a firm of solicitors, so the firm will set their prices based on the complexity of the work involved in your purchase and, therefore, whether they feel it can be dealt with by a conveyancer or whether it needs a solicitor’s expertise.
+If you are interested to find out more about the cost of buying and selling a house, please take a look at our conveyancing quote tool.

 What other services can a solicitor help with when buying or selling a home?